MPAW-EDU/CompleteJuniorToSeniorWebDevRoadmap/notes/05-Performance-1.md

 # -----------------

+1. Critical Render Path
+    - DOM -> CSSOM -> Render Tree -> Layout -> Paint
+    - Improving each step:
+        1. Load all HTMl first.
+        2. Load CSS as soon as possible.
+        3. Load scripts as late as possible, it slows things down and can block rendering.
+        4. CSS Render Blocking, the size of the CSS affects the load speed.
+Make them lightweight if possible.

 2. Network Performance:
     - Minimize Text in your code, esp. by removing white spaces, it reduces the file size and load times.